Abhi-2809/AI-Assignment-Bits-Hyderabad-/AI_Assignment_1(Q2)/README.md

 ## Steepest-Ascent Hill Climbing
 The dart board is filled with 12 sectors and each sector can perform 4 operations, rotate clockwise, rotate anticlockwise, shift down (till center).
 Given an *intital state* (Fig A), we need to design an effective heuristic approach using **Steepest Ascent Hill Climbing Algorithm** to reach *Goal State*.
 (Fig B).
-This folder contains the code for the given problem.
+This [file](https://github.com/Abhi-2809/AI-Assignment-Bits-Hyderabad-/blob/main/AI_Assignment_1(Q2)/AI_Assignment_1(Q2).ipynb) contains the code for the given problem.

 Further Notes:
 1. While performing the jump operation (shift down), the numbers will be swapped.
 For example